In this email marketing guide, you’ll learn email marketing benefits, strategy and tips.

 - Unsubscribe rate (ave. % in the market 0.21%)

 The Click Map enriches delivery reports with a visual view of the clicks on your newsletter.
 You easily can see what products, images, call to action buttons were clicked most.

 Sales reports and click maps from each email campaign will let you learn fast and understand what works for your customers.
-Pay attention to reports when trying email marketing tools, not all of them allows you to monitor your orders and sales from each campaign.
+To emphasize, pay attention to reports when trying email marketing tools.
+Remember, not all of them allows you to monitor your orders and sales from each campaign.

-This is a cheat sheet for eCommerce email marketing beginners.
-By exploring email marketing topics online, you will find endless lists of tips on how to improve your emails even more.
-Most of them will be worth following.
+This is an email cheat sheet for eCommerce email marketing beginners.
+In this article, you learned many of the email marketing benefits that make it such an important tool.
+By exploring email marketing strategy, you will find endless lists of tips on how to improve your emails even more.
 Don’t rush and everything will come naturally.